bruvellu/terebratalia-wnts/wnt.md

 We identified six distinct transcriptional subregions, each expressing a unique combination of ligands, receptors, and antagonists of Wnt signaling (@tbl:landscape).
 These unique Wnt transcriptional subregions precede the establishment of, and coincide with, the morphological subdivisions of the larval body---the anterior and posterior portions of the apical lobe (subregions one and two); the area invaginated at the apical--mantle boundary (subregion three); the mantle lobe (subregion four); and the sub-terminal and terminal portions of the pedicle lobe (subregions five and six) ({@fig:summary}B).
 These data show that specific combinations of Wnt signaling components are associated with specific body regions along the brachiopod anteroposterior axis.
-This correspondence between gene expression and morphology suggests that the brachiopod anteroposterior patterning may be regulated by a combinatorial logic for Wnt signaling pathways or a “Wnt code”.
+This correspondence between gene expression and morphology suggests that the brachiopod anteroposterior patterning may be regulated by a combinatorial logic for the expression of Wnt signaling components---or a “Wnt code”.

-The “Wnt code” is an analogy to the “Hox code”, a reference to the fact that the combinatorial expression of nested Hox domains determines the positional identities of tissues along an axis [@Hunt1991-xa].
-Initial evidence for a “Wnt code” came from the staggered expression of Wnt genes along the tail bud of amphioxus and body axis of sea anemone embryos [@Schubert2001-cp; @Kusserow2005-xd].
+The existence of a “Wnt code” was first proposed based on the staggered expression of Wnt genes along the tail bud of amphioxus and body axis of sea anemone embryos [@Schubert2001-cp; @Kusserow2005-xd].
+It refers to the possibility that different combinations of Wnt ligands may differentially pattern regions of the body axis.
+It is an analogy to the “Hox code” where the combinatorial expression of nested Hox domains determines the positional identities of tissues along an axis [@Hunt1991-xa].
 Since then, the term “code” or “landscape” has been used to refer to the putative combinatorial mechanism by which Wnt signaling may pattern tissues during development [@Guder2006-fu; @Janssen2010-dc; @Holstein2012-ec; @Holstein2022-er].

-However, the “Wnt code” is more challenging to solve compared to its Hox counterpart.
+A “Wnt code”, however, differs from its Hox counterpart in at least two ways.
+First, the output of Wnt signaling pathways does not depend solely in the specific ligand being expressed.
-Wnt pathways are non-linear signaling cascades [@Van_Amerongen2009-wk] where the signaling output depends not only on the presence of a specific ligand, but also on the specific receptor context, as well as in the local presence of different antagonists and pathway modulators [@Mikels2006-ha; @Van_Amerongen2008-oo; @Niehrs2012-ku].
+It also depends on the specific receptor context where these ligands are expressed, as well as in the local activity of different antagonists and pathway modulators [@Mikels2006-ha; @Van_Amerongen2008-oo; @Niehrs2012-ku].
+In contrast to the combinatorial simplicity of Hox genes, Wnt pathways are non-linear cascades signaling via an intricate combinatorial network of dynamic protein interactions [@Van_Amerongen2009-wk].
-Moreover, this combinatorial network of interactions regulates not only cell fate, but can also directly trigger cell behaviors which drive embryo morphogenesis.
+Second, Wnt signaling regulates not only tissue identities and cell fate, but also cell polarity and behaviors that drive tissue morphogenesis in the embryo.
-Therefore, uncovering the “Wnt code” requires comprehensive analyses of Wnt signaling components throughout development.
+Uncovering the “Wnt code”, therefore, is more challenging and requires comprehensive analyses of Wnt signaling components throughout development.

+For examples, it remains unclear whether specific combinations of Wnt signaling components always give rise to specific developmental outcomes, in terms of cell fates or morphogenetic processes.
-And while the Hox combinatorial expression and their associated anteroposterior fates is relatively conserved among bilaterians [@McGinnis1992-qj; @Garcia-Fernandez2005-zl], it remains unclear whether specific combinations of Wnt domains always give rise to specific developmental outcomes, and whether this “Wnt code” is evolutionarily conserved.
+While the combinatorial Hox expression and their associated anteroposterior fates is relatively conserved among bilaterians [@McGinnis1992-qj; @Garcia-Fernandez2005-zl], it remains unclear whether specific combinations of Wnt signaling components or “Wnt code” is evolutionarily conserved across animals.

 <!--How conserved are these combinatorial patterns across the animal phylogeny?-->